1587/speaking-exam/00-part2.md

 My answer:

 ```
-The photo taken inside a building near the staircase.
+The picture is taken inside a building near the staircase.
-There are seven people in this photo.
+There are seven people in this picture.
 In the middle, two men are walking up the staircase,
 a lady and a man are picking up papers on the staircase.
 On the right, a man and a woman are standing and talking.
 On the left, a man is walking and making a call.
+I think they are busy.
 ```

 ![image](https://user-images.githubusercontent.com/2299635/170911697-ff0cc890-86b8-42b8-9bf9-cdac0d58dad8.png)